grzesiek-galezowski/tdd-ebook/manuscript/110_What_is_the_scope_of_a_Statement_in_TDD.md

   //WHEN
   var callStarted = call.IsStarted;

   //THEN
   Assert.True(callStarted);

-  //WHEN-THEN
-  Assert.Throws<Exception>(
+  //WHEN-THEN - second behavior Assert.Throws<Exception>(
     () => call.Transmit(Any.InstanceOf<Frame>())
   );
 }
 ```

-Again, there are two behaviors here: reporting the call status after start and not being able to transmit frames after start.
-That is why this test should be split into two.
+Again, there are two behaviors here: reporting the call status after it's started and not being able to transmit voice frames after start.
+That's why this test should be split into two.

+## How do we know we specify more than one behavior?

+I don't know a strict answer to this question.
+In the end, there are always some cases where I have a dillema.
+Still, there are some guidelines that help me make my decision most of the time.

-How to catch that you are writing a Statement about two or more behaviors rather than one?
-First, take a look at the test name -- if it looks strange and contains some "And" or "Or" words, it may (but does not have to) be about more than one behavior.
-Another way is to write the description of a behavior in a Given-When-Then way.
+1. Take a look at the test name -- if it looks strange (e.g. is very long or very generic) and contains some "And" or "Or" words, it may (but does not have to) be about more than one behavior.
+2. You can try to write (or imagine) the description of a behavior in a Given-When-Then way.
 If you have more than one item in the "When" section or the structure is not Given-When-Then, but rather a "Given-When-Then-When-Then" -- that is also a signal.
+3. If we have a Statement that specifies several behaviors, the whole Specification usually violates the three

-//TODO three rules by ken pugh
+//TODO three rules cited by ken pugh from Amir Kolsky
+//a test should fail for well-defined reason
+//no other test should fail for the same reason
+//a test should not fail for any other reason